-- rear ground floor extensions no higher than 4 metres above ground level - an alteration to an existing building façade provided: - the alteration does not include the installation of an external roller shutter - in a C1Z, at least 80 per cent of the building facade at ground floor level is maintained as an entry or window with clear glazing - construction of an awning to an existing building that projects over a road, if it is authorised by the relevant public land manager
+- extend a ground floor at the rear provided: - the maximum building height is not more than 4 metres above ground level. - alter to an existing building façade provided: - the alteration does not include the installation of an external roller shutter; - in a C1Z, at least 80 per cent of the building facade at ground floor level is maintained as an entry or window with clear glazing. - construct an awning to an existing building that projects over a road, if it is authorised by the . relevant public land manager.